luxloop/ofxExpire/README.md

 #### Aggressive Mode ####
-This only works in OS X for now.
+This last feature only works in OS X for now.
 I don't plan on implementing it for other platforms, but feel free if you want to have a crack.

-I debated whether or not to even include this feature, but I can definitely see it being useful.
+I debated whether or not to even include this, but I can definitely see it being useful.
 JUST BE CAREFUL!
 Look at the source code and see what it actually does.

 In OS X, you can specify to actually delete the app if it is run after the expiration date.
 On other systems this will do nothing.